Quebec Mosque Massacre: Justin Trudeau Mourns Those Killed In Cowardly Attack

-Justin Trudeau is heartbroken by the vicious massacre that took place at a Quebec City mosque on Jan.
-29, which reportedly left five dead and several others wounded.
+Justin Trudeau is heartbroken over the vicious massacre which took place at a Quebec City mosque on Jan.
+29, that reportedly left five dead and several others wounded.
 The Canadian Prime Minister mourned those killed in the ‘cowardly attack.’
 See his emotional message.

 Five people were killed after gunmen opened fire in a Quebec City mosque during evening prayers, according to a shocking report from Reuters on Jan.
 29. Shortly after the horrific massacre took place, Canadian Prime Minister Justin Trudeau, 45, took to social media to mourn the innocent lives stolen in this senseless raid.
 He wrote, “Tonight, Canadians grieve for those killed in a cowardly attack on a mosque in Quebec City.
 My thoughts are with victims & their families.”
 Earlier, a witness told the publication up to three gunmen opened fire on about 40 people inside the Quebec City Islamic Cultural Center.
 Several were also reportedly wounded.